NicoLiberato/CarND-LaneLines-P1/README.md

 ---

-### 3. Possible improvements to your pipeline
+### 3. Possible improvements to the pipeline

 A first improvement  to the pipeline, in a next iteration of the script,  would be a better implementation of the draw_lines function : this is order to select and delete all the not coherent lines .
 Other hands , another possible improvement migth be to choose a different polinomial approximation of the lines drawn by the Matplotlib polyfit (change or modify the algorithms used, increase the degrees, so on).
+Better fine tuning of the parameter of Hough transform and Canny algorithms can be also taken in account to improve the line finding in general.

 ---